 Economic growth is high when the country starts to accumulate capital.
 Growth will slow down as the accumulation process continues (due to diminishing returns).
 Thus, capital accumulation will have a more significant impact when the ratio of capital per worker is lower, as in developing countries.

-Developing countries should enjoy higher economic growth than in developed countries.
-That leads to economic convergence.
-When developing countries accumulate capital, their per capita output and living standard will catch up with developed countries.
+Developing countries should enjoy higher economic growth than developed countries, which leads to economic convergence.
+When developing countries accumulate capital, their per capita output and living standards will catch up with those of developed countries.
 Thus, all countries will finally have the same standard of living and achieve stable conditions.

 However, in reality, such predictions do not happen.
 Developing countries like China, Brazil, and India cannot catch up with developed countries.